Todd Durham

-Todd Durham is an American filmmaker, comedy writer, and novelist, best known as the creator of the concept for the Hotel Transylvania film franchise and as the creator of Lord Buckethead.
+Todd Durham is an American filmmaker, comedy writer, and novelist, best known as the creator of the concept for the Hotel Transylvania film franchise.
 Durham's works, including over forty screenplays and books, frequently combine fantasy storylines with character comedy.

 Education and career

 Durham studied comedy writing at USC under brothers Danny Simon and Neil Simon.

-Based on a half-hour 35mm film that he wrote and directed, a North Carolina movie studio signed Todd Durham to a three-picture feature deal.
-Durham then wrote and directed a low-budget comedy film, Hyperspace, starring Chris Elliott and Paula Poundstone.
-The film was the first appearance of the "intergalactic spacelord" Lord Buckethead, a persona used by several people to stand in British elections.
-In 2017, Durham asserted his ownership of the character, and future incarnations have been authorized by him.
+In 1983, based on a half-hour 35mm film that he wrote and directed, Earl Owensby Studios, a North Carolina movie studio, signed Todd Durham to a three-picture feature deal.
+Durham then wrote and directed: Tales of the Third Dimension, Chain Gang, and a low-budget comedy film, Hyperspace, starring Chris Elliott and Paula Poundstone.

+Lord Buckethead

+The film Hyperspace was the first appearance of the "intergalactic spacelord" Lord Buckethead.
+To promote Hyperspace, in the UK, released as Gremloids, Mike Lee, the video distributor, stood as Lord Buckethead, as a novelty candidate, representing the Gremloids Party, against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London. in the 1987 general election, Lee stood as Lord Buckethead as a novelty candidate, representing the Gremloids Party.
+He stood against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
+Buckethead campaigned to demolish Birmingham to make way for a spaceport.
+He received 131 votes.
+In the 1992 general election, Lord Buckethead stood against the Conservative prime minister John Major in Huntingdon, winning 107 votes (0.1%).

+In 2017, the former TV producer Jon Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
+In 2017, Durham asserted his ownership of the character, and subsequent incarnations have been authorized by him.

+Writer

 Durham signed with Rick Jaffa, then agent at William Morris, and worked as an uncredited script doctor on comedy projects.
 He wrote screenplays for comedy actors, directors, and producers, the National Lampoon film franchise, and Saturday Night Live alumni.
-Durham ghostwrote celebrity autobiographies, and authored his first novel, Mr. Smith Goes To Hell, and its screenplay.
+Durham ghostwrote celebrity autobiographies, and authored his first novel, Mr. Smith Goes to Hell, and its screenplay adaptation.